 Advertising & Editorial Disclosure

-Filing a pet insurance claim starts with contacting your insurer, gathering required documents like veterinary invoices and medical records, then submitting them through any of the available methods.
+File a pet insurance claim by contacting your insurer, gathering veterinary invoices and medical records, then submitting your documentation.

-Claims usually get denied for pre-existing conditions, treatments excluded from pet insurance coverage or missing documentation.
+Insurers deny claims for pre-existing conditions, pet insurance coverage exclusions or incomplete documentation.

-If your claim gets denied, you can appeal through your insurer's internal review process or file a complaint with your state insurance department for external mediation.
+If your claim gets denied, appeal with your insurer or file a complaint with your state insurance department.

 How to File a Pet Insurance Claim